chrisvm/node-djiparsetxt/README.md

 ## From a script

-`node-djiparsetxt` supports usage as a library to integrate it to a bigger workflow or the create batch processing of log files.
+`node-djiparsetxt` supports usage as a library to integrate it to a bigger workflow or to create batch processing of log files.

 Example script that prints preformatted json file from a log file: